Male lactation

 Production of milk (lactation) from a male mammal's mammary glands is well-documented in the dayak fruit bat and the Bismarck masked flying fox.
 The term "male lactation" is not used in human medicine.
 It has been used in popular literature, such as Louise Erdrich's The Antelope Wife, to describe the phenomenon of male galactorrhea, which is a human condition unrelated to childbirth or nursing.
 Newborn babies of both sexes can occasionally produce milk.
-This is called neonatal milk (also as "witch's milk") and not considered male lactation.
+This is called neonatal milk (also known as "witch's milk") and not considered male lactation.

 History

 Male lactation was of some interest to Alexander von Humboldt, who reports in Voyage aux régions équinoxiales du Nouveau Continent about a citizen of the Venezuelan village of Arenas (close to Cumana) who allegedly nurtured his son for three months when his wife was ill, as well as Charles Darwin, who commented on it in The Descent of Man, and Selection in Relation to Sex (1871):

 It is well known that in the males of all mammals, including man, rudimentary mammae exist.
 These in several instances have become well developed, and have yielded a copious supply of milk.
 Their essential identity in the two sexes is likewise shown by their occasional sympathetic enlargement in both during an attack of the measles.

 Darwin later considered the nearly perfect function of male nipples in contrast to greatly reduced structures such as the vesicula prostatica, speculating that both sexes may have nursed young in early mammalian ancestors, and subsequently mammals evolved to inactivate them in males at an early age.